 Another said he was still a teenager, serving in the middle of Czechoslovakia, when he was among those who liberated a concentration camp.

 "I didn't even know about them," he said.
 "A 17-year-old kid, that was quite a thing."

-"I was four years in the Marine Corps.
-I'm alive.
-I'm a happy guy," Sven Thoolen said in a loud, clear voice.
+"I was four years in the Marine Corps, I'm alive, I'm a happy guy," said Sven Thoolen.

 A woman noted that she had four brothers who served during World War II, in the Army, Air Force and Navy, and they were gone for four to five years.